Student-athletes are one of several student groups approved for priority course registration by the Educational Policy Committee.

 6.1 UNC Registration Procedures

 By policy of the Faculty Council (Resolution 2007–3), the University limits students to eight semesters of full-time study.
-To help ensure graduation within the eight-semester limit, a student’s registration priority is based on the number of semesters completed; the more semesters completed, the higher the registration priority.
-For more details see Registration Priority in the Undergraduate Bulletin.
+To help ensure graduation within the eight-semester limit, a student’s registration priority is based on the number of semesters completed and eligible earned credit hours; the more semesters completed and eligible earned credit hours, the higher the registration priority.
+For more details see the Undergraduate Registration FAQ on the Registrar website.

 6.2 Priority Registration